Eye cancer

 If you notice the following symptoms, you should book an appointment with an optician for a check-up:

-• any change to the way your eye looks– for example, a growing dark spot on the coloured part of your eye (the iris)
+- any change to the way your eye looks – for example, a growing dark spot on the coloured part of your eye (the iris)

 If your child has retinoblastoma, you may notice that one pupil looks white instead of red, particularly when you take a photograph using a flash.
 If you notice this, contact your GP because your child needs to see a specialist.
-They may also develop a squint.
-This means they have one eye looking in a different direction from the other.
+Your child may also develop a squint.
+This means their eyes are looking in different directions to each other.
+Squints aren’t usually caused by retinoblastoma.
+But if you notice this, make an appointment with your optician or GP.

 Diagnosis of eye cancer